jtdaugherty/vty/PLATFORM-HOWTO.md

 **The function should be exported by a module called `Graphics.Vty.Platform.<PLATFORM>`.**

-At an implementation level, though, its `mkVty` function must take care of initializing terminal input and output for the platform.
+At an implementation level, its `mkVty` function must take care of initializing terminal input and output for the platform.
 This is done by providing implementations of the `Input` and `Output` records from the `vty` package.

 In addition, a platform package may provide its own platform-specific settings type.
 For example, the `vty-unix` package provides a